Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the Brain: Results

-Finally, SLI scatterometry allows to study out-of-plane fiber structures.
-Figure \ref{fig:vervet}C shows at the bottom the SLI scattering pattern obtained from an image pixel in the fornix (as indicated in A), where most fibers are running out of the coronal section plane.
-The top figure in C shows the simulated scattering pattern of a fiber bundle with an out-of-plane inclination angle of $50^{\circ}$.
-While in-plane nerve ﬁbers generate scattering reflexes perpendicular to their orientation, the simulation studies \cite{menzel2020} predict that the light is scattered more and more in the direction of the ﬁbers with increasing out-of-plane angle.
-As expected, the SLI scattering pattern shows a slightly curved reflex, demonstrating that SLI scatterometry does not only yield compatible results with previous measurements (angular SLI and coherent Fourier scatterometry), but also with simulation results and theoretical predictions.
+In addition to fiber crossings, SLI scatterometry allows to study out-of-plane fiber structures.
+Figure \ref{fig:vervet-SLISc}B(2) shows the SLI scattering pattern obtained from an image pixel in the fornix (as indicated in A), where most fibers are running out of the coronal section plane.
+The corresponding top figure in B shows the simulated scattering pattern of a fiber bundle with an out-of-plane inclination angle of $50^{\circ}$.
+While in-plane nerve fibers generate scattering reflexes perpendicular to their orientation, the simulation studies \cite{menzel2020} predict that the light is scattered more and more in the direction of the fibers with increasing out-of-plane angle.
+As expected, the SLI scattering pattern shows a slightly curved reflex, demonstrating again that SLI scatterometry does not only yield compatible results with previous measurements (angular SLI and coherent Fourier scatterometry), but also with simulation results and theoretical predictions. \\